mapninja/Earthsys144/week02/03_TURN_IN_data_creation_in_qgis.md

 > **Turn-in for grading:** This lab includes material that must be turned in for grading.
 Complete the required deliverables and submit them as instructed by the course.

-**_What You’ll Learn_:** In this lab, you will be introduced to basic digitizing techniques in QGIS, including creating vector datasets from a georeferenced image, working with Cloud Optimized GeoTIFFs (COGs), and using snapping for topological accuracy.
+This lab introduces basic digitizing in QGIS.
+You will create point, line, and polygon layers from imagery of the [O'Donohue Family Stanford Educational Farm](https://farm.stanford.edu/) and practice the editing workflow needed to build clean vector data.

-**You should read** Chapter 4 in the GIS Fundamentals textbook before starting this lab, as the chapter covers the basics of data entry and digitizing mechanics.
-You will digitize and edit features based on a digital aerial photo of the [O'Donohue Family Stanford Educational Farm](https://farm.stanford.edu/).
+**You should read** Chapter 4 in the GIS Fundamentals textbook before starting, since it covers the basics of data entry and digitizing mechanics.

 ---

 ## Getting Ready for the Lab

 We will be using an image of the Stanford Teaching Farm for this exercise.
 That image is stored as a [Cloud-Optimized GeoTIFF (COG)](https://cogeo.org/) on AFS Space.
-A COG is a specialized type of TIFF image designed for efficient access and streaming over the web, enabling users to retrieve only the portions of the image they need without downloading the entire file.

 You can find the Persistent URL Page for the dataset here: [https://purl.stanford.edu/vq494qx9344](https://purl.stanford.edu/vq494qx9344)